Cobalt: Coordination compounds

+The inventory of complexes is very large.
+Starting with higher oxidation states, complexes of Co(IV) and Co(V) are rare.
+Examples are found in caesium hexafluorocobaltate(IV) (Cs2CoF6) and potassium percobaltate (K3CoO4).

+Cobalt(III) forms a wide variety of coordination complexes with ammonia and amines, which are called ammine complexes.
+Examples include [Co(NH3)6](3+), [Co(NH3)5Cl](2+) (chloropentamminecobalt(III)), and cis- and trans-[Co(NH3)4Cl2]+.
+The corresponding ethylenediamine complexes are also well known.
+Analogues are known where the halides are replaced by nitrite, hydroxide, carbonate, etc. Alfred Werner worked extensively on these complexes in his Nobel-prize winning work.
+The robustness of these complexes is demonstrated by the optical resolution of tris(ethylenediamine)cobalt(III) ([Co(en)_{3}]^{3+}).

+Cobalt(II) forms a wide variety of complexes, but mainly with weakly basic ligands.
+The pink-colored cation hexaaquocobalt(II) [Co(H2O)6](2+) is found in several routine cobalt salts such as the nitrate and sulfate.
+Upon addition of excess chloride, solutions of the hexaaquo complex converts to the deep blue CoCl4(2−), which is tetrahedral.

+Softer ligands like triphenylphosphine form complexes with Co(II) and Co(I), examples being bis- and tris(triphenylphosphine)cobalt(I) chloride, CoCl2(PPh3)2 and CoCl(PPh3)3.
+These Co(I) and Co(II) complexes represent a link to the organometallic complexes described below.

 Organometallic compounds

 Cobaltocene is a structural analog to ferrocene, with cobalt in place of iron.
 Cobaltocene is much more sensitive to oxidation than ferrocene.
 Cobalt carbonyl (Co2(CO)8) is a catalyst in carbonylation and hydrosilylation reactions.
 Vitamin B12 (see below) is an organometallic compound found in nature and is the only vitamin that contains a metal atom.
 An example of an alkylcobalt complex in the otherwise uncommon +4 oxidation state of cobalt is the homoleptic complex tetrakis(1-norbornyl)cobalt(IV) (Co(1-norb)4), a transition metal-alkyl complex that is notable for its resistance to β-hydrogen elimination, in accord with Bredt's rule.
 The cobalt(III) and cobalt(V) complexes [Li(THF)_{4}]^{+}[Co(1-norb)_{4}]^{−} and [Co(1-norb)_{4}]^{+}[BF_{4}]^{−} are also known.